yasiryagi/helpdesk/README.md

 Unlike `Validators` that can come and go without too much friction (at least for now), a new `Storage Provider` will currently need to replicate the entire content directory.
 As a consequence, the platform needs some stability for this role to avoid providing a poor user experience, or worse, loss of data.

 Up to 10 `Storage Providers` that keeps a full copy and provides continues service for at least 24h will compete for $75 per week.
 In addition, you will earn a $0.025/GB/week calculated on an average basis.
 We will try our best to catch any cheaters, so at the very least you must avoid getting caught!

+**Note**
+`Storage Providers` must include their [xmr address](#how-it-works) in the `memo` of their `membership` key, or their `storage` key to qualify for rewards.

 Payouts will be made every Monday at ~11:00GMT.

 ## Builders and Bug Reporters